GReinoso96/ps2-amh-importer/README.md

 * Model Import (_amh.bin files)
 * Texture Import
-    * Only works with MH1 and MHG, by supplying a _tex.bin texture file or path to a folder with numbered textures
+    * For MH1 and MHG, you can leave the texture path empty to attempt to autoload from a _tex.bin file.
+    * For MH1, MHG and MH2, you can specify a folder with PNG textures instead.